 Cambria – New Quay – Quartz

 The rolling movement of New Quay abounds with foggy grays bespeckled with silver and black, much like the picturesque houses that cling to the hills rising about this Welsh seaside resort town.
-New Quay Quartz are well-suited for both residential and commercial installations, and go great with dark brown or white cabinets.
+New Quay Quartz is well-suited for both residential and commercial installations and goes great with dark brown or white cabinets.
 It has a small pattern, giving a consistent look.